Pseudorizer/NEA-GCSE-VB-Code-CLI/README.md

 # Extras READ!
 * You have to create an 'answers.txt' and 'questions.txt' for each subject and difficulty.
 I know it's tedious but you're getting this code for free ya lazy bastard
-* When creating questions/ answers, you should start on the third line down and then write your next line 2 lines down.
-Repeat this for each questions
+* When creating questions/answers, you should start on the third line down and then write your next line 2 lines down.
+Repeat this for each question

 ## Example
 Line 1: Empty